Dimach24/Informatics_2sem_Courcework_MFC_DFT_ETU/README.md

 --

-Dmeatry Chaminov - student of the Faculty of Radio Engineering group 1183 SPbETU "LETI"
+Dmeatry Chaminov - student of the group 1183 of Faculty of Radio Engineering  SPbETU "LETI"